 Jim co-founded Hartshorne Plunkard Architecture with Ray Hartshorne in 1987 with the conviction that Chicago’s urban environment presented a unique platform that challenges and inspires great work.
 His belief that developer-initiated projects can be both elegant and cost effective has earned Jim a solid reputation as an innovative designer and successful project leader.
 He is recognized for his ability to create innovative solutions that add value to the client’s bottom line.

-With nearly 30 years experience designing developments across the country, Jim’s expertise encompasses a range of market types, from private single-family homes to large-scale, mixed-use projects.
-His portfolio of notable projects includes the Chicago Athletic Association Hotel, Harper Court, the Powerhouse, and the Green Exchange.
+Jim’s expertise encompasses a range of market types, from private single-family homes to large-scale, mixed-use projects.
+His portfolio of notable projects includes the Chicago Athletic Association Hotel, Harper Court, Essex on the Park and Soho House Chicago.

 Jim holds a Master of Architecture degree from the University of Illinois at Chicago and a Bachelor of Arts from the University of Detroit.